Othernet-Project/librarian/docs/source/developers/components_exports.rst

     templats = templates

-It is important to remember that templates are resolved relative to template driectories, regardless of how many leves of hierarchy there is between the package directory and the template directory.
+It is important to remember that templates are resolved relative to template directories, regardless of how many leaves of hierarchy there is between the package directory and the template directory.

 To illustrate template resolution, let's take a look at a concrete example.